• Home

 Do It Yourself Bike Fitting

 If you cannot afford a professional bike fitting, the book below will help you do your own bike fitting.
 Bike Fit: Optimise Your Bike Position for High Performance and Injury Avoidance is written by Phil Burt.
 Burt is the head physiotherapist at British Cycling and Team Sky.
 Working with the UK Sport’s Research and Innovation team, Burt played a leading role in researching women’s saddle soreness problems, and coming up with solutions.
 (That’s why he is quoted elsewhere in this post.)
-So, unlike with many cycling books, women’s needs are specifically addressed in this book, rather than ignored.
+So, unlike with many cycling books, women’s needs are specifically addressed in this book, rather than ignored or sidelined.

 When you do your own bike fit, focus on a fit that does not require you to be stretched forward too much.
 The more you stretch forward, the more your weight shifts from your glutes and your sit bones, onto your vulva.
 Not desirable!
 Changes to the stem of the bike can make a huge difference.